PSP-Archive/docs/homebrew-lib/uploading-guidelines.md

 1. Cover image:
 	1. Any image uploaded in the root folder will be the cover image.
 Prefer in-game screenshots to artwork, menus or icons, as they provide a better impression of what the game looks like.
+1. **Page Title**:
+	1. Only include the name of the homebrew.
+Version numbers belong in their own field (see below).
 1. **Subject Tags**:
 	1. Pick one among 'game', 'application', 'emulator', 'demo', 'port'.
 Additional tags can be added where deeded relevant by the uploader.
 	- 'Ports' typically require files from the original game to work.
 'Games' may be based on a previous game, but the assets are created anew.